OmniBrowser GuideBook

 # 4.1 Load Dataset

-When entering a dataset, the default page is Load Dataset Page.
-In this page, there are three parts: Introduction, Similar Cell Ontology and Marker Gene Ontology.
+When entering a dataset, the default page is Load Data function.
+In this function there are three parts here which is introduction, Similar cell ontology and Marker gene ontology.

-- Introduction: in the introduction tab, the number of cells and other tags of a paper are shown, following by author and abstract.
-Article outline figure can be viewed via the View Figure button.
-View Source button will redirect you to the publication.
-You can also use keyword to search other studies by clicking on the title of this publication.
+Information from the publication: in the introduction tab, the number of cells and other tags of a paper are shown, following by author and abstract.
+Article outline figure can be viewed via the View figure button.
+View source button will redirect you to the publication.
+You can also use keyword to search other studies by clicking the title of this publication.

-A Note was added to explain the source of cluster name, tSNE, UMAP coordinates and whether the dimensional reduction plots are satisfactory.
-Disease Ontology Name and Disease Ontology ID are also added in the note if any.
-When the research is about cancer, there will be additional corresponding description.
-For datasets containing treatment information, a description will be displayed under Note.
+A note was added to the Load Dataset page to explain the source of cluster name, t-SNE, UMAP coordinates and whether the dimensional reduction plots are satisfactory.
+Disease ontology name and disease ontology ID are also added in the note if any.
+When the research is about cancer, there will be corresponding description.

 # 4.2 Dimensional Reduction